 Solution: Don’t tip-toe around or keep the house silent.
 Babies find normal household noises soothing.
-And motion-loving babies benefit from sleeping in a fully-reclined swing (get your doctor’s permission).
+And motion-loving babies benefit from sleeping in a safe device like SNOO or a fully reclined swing.
 Remember the womb is a rumbly and loud and constantly in motion!

 Nap Problem: Something’s Bugging Her

 Solution: Figure out if she’s hungry and feed her.
 Look for other reasons she may be uncomfortable.
 Is she too hot?
 Could her clothing be uncomfortable?

 Signs are: she falls asleep in the car, she slumps over before naptime, she’s cranky and bleary eyed.